Clyf-bits/British-Airways-Reviews-Analysis/README.md

-# British Airways Reviews - Analysis
+# Sentiment Analysis - British Airways Reviews
 Assessing how British Airways customers, March 2016 - October 2023, review the airline's services.
 The reviews have been grouped with respect to key airline factors such as:
 - Traveler type
 - Services rendered